facebookresearch/4DGT/readme.md

 ```
 The trained model should be available at `logs/4DGT/checkpoints/last.pth`.

-## Data Format

-See [docs/data.md](docs/data.md) for detailed specifications on:
-- Input data format (transforms.json structure)
-- Dataloader output format (tensor shapes and keys)
-- Validation and testing procedures

 ### Aria Datasets

 We provide two examples of converting a typical Aria recording in `.vrs` to the format recognized by *4DGT*.
+For details of the data format being processed, check [docs/data.md](docs/data.md).

-#### Run on Aria sequence from Aria Explorer
+#### Run on an Aria sequence from Aria Explorer

 We use the sequence from [the Aria explorer](https://explorer.projectaria.com/aea/loc3_script3_seq1_rec1?st=%220%22) from Aria Everyday Activity as an example.
 This will apply to generally any sequences to be found downloaded from Aria Explorer.

 ```bash
 mkdir -p data/aea